kleinfreund/kleinfreund.de/README.md

 ## To do

+* fix logo being img AND background-image.
+What have I done there? ._.
+* fix relative paths in 404.html!
 * Add `display: block;` to nav items and set to inline-block on wide views to get flexbox to work
 * Reconsider image handling in articles
 * write meta description